matrix-org/purple-matrix/README.md

 * On the 'Advanced' tab, enter the URL of your homeserver.

-The Advanced account option 'On reconnect, replay recent messages from joined rooms' is set by default.
+The Advanced account option 'On reconnect, skip messages which were received in a previous session' is disabled by default.
 This means that pidgin will show the last few messages for each room each time it starts.
-If this option is unticked, only new messages will be received.
+If this option is enabled, only new messages will be shown.
 This option requires a homeserver running the v2_alpha API, which is not (currently) the case for the matrix.org homeserver.
 You will therefore need to run your own homeserver from the 'develop' branch of synapse.